 A sweet treat made with flour, milk and butter, polvorón is another legacy of Spanish colonialism.
 Derived from polvo, the Spanish word for dust, Filipino-style polvorón is made by mixing together the ingredients then molding the mixture using a special tool.

-This is a recipe for the basic polvorón.
+Here is the recipe for the basic polvorón.

-- When cool, mix together the flour, milk and sugar in a bowl.
+When cool, sift together the flour, milk, sugar and salt into a bowl.
 Pour in the melted butter and mix until well-blended.

 Fill the mold with the mixture.
 Use the back of a spoon to press the mixture into the mold to make sure it is firmly packed.